 ~ Listen to the Returns Delay and Reverb without Sidechaining

 ~ Now to put it all in context let’s hear it mixed in with the DRY Vocals

 Although this kind of compression might not seem so audible at first, it makes the overall mix and the vocals sound so much cleaner.
-Side-Chain Return effects help immensely in aforementioned situations.
-What’s more, this is particularly useful on vocals because sometimes the reverb that makes the vocal fit very well in the song and sound stage-wise, does not really let the vocal be understandable.
-In these kinds of situations the side-chaining trick helps a lot.
+Therefore, Side-Chain Return effects help immensely in the aforementioned situations.
+What’s more, this is particularly useful on vocals.
+Sometimes the reverb that makes the vocal fit very well in the song also makes it slightly incomprehensible.
+So in these kinds of situations, the side-chaining trick helps a lot.

 ~ Final Version of the song with processed Returns